Send the link below via email or IMCopy

 Delta School District offers courses starting in Grade 10.
 Delta's online program is called

 .
-Although it is too late to sign up for courses now, beginning in April you can sign up for courses which must be completed by the middle of August.
+Although it is too late to sign up for courses now, beginning in April you can sign up for summer courses which must be completed by the middle of August.

 Online courses are also offered through many other districts.
 The most popular after Delta are